 Imagine ancient people filling this clearing in spring to celebrate fertility, in late summer for the harvest, and in winter for the solstice.
 Festival dates were dictated by how the sun rose and set in relation to these stones which were aligned with the surrounding peaks.

 For maximum goose pimples, as they say in England, be here after everyone's left and the mystical place is all yours.

 Leaving the Lake District, we drive east for more highlights of North England.
-The road parrallels my favorite ancient Roman sight in Britain.
+The road parallels my favorite ancient Roman sight in all of Britain.
 Hadrian's Wall was built by the Romans during the reign of Emperor Hadrian nearly 2000 years ago.
 This is one of England's most thought-provoking sights and much loved by hikers.
 This great stone wall stretched 73 miles from coast to coast across the narrowest part of northern England.

 This was more than just a wall.
 It was a cleverly designed military rampart manned by 20,000 troops.
 At every mile along the wall, a small fort guarded a gate.

 Its actual purpose is still debated.
 The wall, which often takes advantage of natural contours in the land, likely defined the northern edge of the empire and helped defend Roman Britain to the south from pesky, hard-to-conquer barbarians to the north.
 Today's modern border between Scotland and England still runs pretty close to this ancient wall.